-We have never declared or paid dividends.
-Under our secured note, we may not pay dividends unless our net income or cash flow exceeds specified thresholds and certain other conditions are satisfied.
-Assuming we are able, in accordance with this contractual arrangements, to pay dividends, any payment of dividends will still be subject to our board of directors' discretion and the form, frequency and amount of any dividend will depend upon our future operations and earnings, capital requirements and surplus, general financial condition, contractual restrictions and other factors that the board of directors may deem relevant.
+Under our secured note, we may only pay dividends if our net income or cash flow exceeds specified thresholds and certain other conditions are satisfied.
+Assuming these contractual arrangements are satisfied, any future payment of dividends will still be subject to our board of directors' discretion and the form, frequency and amount of any dividend will depend upon our future operations and earnings, capital requirements and surplus, general financial condition, contractual restrictions and other factors that the board of directors may deem relevant.